4 Dr Alison Powell

 About me

-Dr Alison Powell is Associate Professor in the Department of Media and Communications at LSE, where she was inaugural Programme Director for the MSc Media and Communications (Data and Society).
-She researches how people’s values influence the way technology is built, and how technological systems in turn change the way we work and live together.
+Dr Alison Powell is Associate Professor in the Department of Media and Communications at LSE and serves as Programme Director for the MSc Media and Communications (Data and Society)

 Expertise Details